 - If you have invested a lot in your instrument consider insuring it.

-- Always wipe off fingerprints, sweat drops, dust residue and other dirty marks.
+- Always wipe off fingerprints, sweat drops, dust residue, and other dirty marks.
 Use a clean cloth – don’t use household cleaners with chemicals that can damage your instrument’s exterior.

-Moreover, if you’re planning to get a classic piano – you should be aware that maintaining them can be rather expensive as technicians and specialists need exclusive tools to tune and regulate pianos.
+Usually, when you sign up for piano classes in Singapore, the first thing the instructor will tell you to do is get familiar with the piano’s exterior and interior.
+Moreover, if you’re planning to get an acoustic piano – you should be aware that maintaining them can be rather expensive as technicians and specialists need exclusive tools to tune and regulate pianos.

-One more important thing to take note of is to arrange for an annual voicing test for your piano.
+One more important thing to take note of is to arrange for an annual voicing test for your acoustic piano.
 This is necessary to make sure that your piano always creates full tones that are in tune.
 Some basic piano care tips include using wood varnish for the wooden exterior and covering the piano keys with a special cloth whenever it is not in use.

-When it comes to guitar, you need to have a good quality furniture polish to wipe down the base of your guitar.
-And at the same time, use soapy water and a dry cloth to clean the fret bars after each use.
-Dirt and grime from playing frequently buildup and can damage your guitar in the long run.
+When it comes to guitar, you need to have a good quality furniture polish to wipe down the base of your guitar and at the same time, use soapy water and a dry cloth to clean the fret bars after each use.
+Dirt and grime from playing frequently build up and can damage your guitar in the long run.

 Make sure you follow these tips and clean your musical instrument regularly.
 With proper care, you are not only ensuring that your instrument stays clean but letting it last for a longer period of time.